 Being able to adjust working hours to their personal needs or even having the possibility to work from home on some days are other examples of increasingly popular benefits.
 Many companies also offer extra vacation days, family leave or sick leave, on top of those required by law.

-Some companies don’t limit themselves to merely giving their workers extra days off, but also contribute to funding their holidays or hotel stays.
+Some companies don’t limit themselves to merely giving their workers extra days off but also contribute to funding their holidays or hotel stays.
 Others organize weekend trips and team-building activities, which are somewhere at the border between leisure and work.

-Free language courses and various seminars, which can be more or less related to the job skills, are other common examples of employee benefits.
+Free language courses and various seminars, which can be more or less related to job skills, are other common examples of employee benefits.
 Some companies pay for their employees’ industry qualifications and certificates and may even give them paid or unpaid leave for exam preparation.

 Freebies and discounts

 Many companies offer their employees free or discounted products and services.
 Often they are the company’s own products.
 For example, if you work for a chocolate producer, you may get a lot of free chocolate.
 If you work for a car-maker, you are unlikely to get a free car, but you may get a discount if you choose to buy one.
 Alternatively, they are products by the company’s partners or simply things which many people enjoy, like phones, magazine subscriptions or tickets to cultural or sporting events.